smurf667/going-ballistic/README.md

 ## Building the game

+You'll need Typescript - you can install it via `npm install -g typescript`.
+Make sure the dependencies are resolved by running `npm install`.
-Execute `npm run build` to build the game.
+Then execute `npm run build` to build the game.
 Open `src/index.html` in a browser; this gives you access to the game and the editor.

 ## Comments on the code